 This section contains my ‘labour of love’ projects, all starring miniature figurines.
 Well why not?
 Viewing humanity in miniature proportions helps shift perspectives and makes the mundane magical.

 “Here, it’s beautiful” is Lisa's latest collection of Glass Cathedrals containing different perspectives of the San Francisco Bay Area.
 They are on show at Rare Device, San Francisco, 26th April – 10th June 2019.

-The Swerling Circus of Small is a glittering art exhibition of miniature circus Glass Cathedrals, being held at the Anthropologie Gallery, King's Rd London, this Christmas.
+The Swerling Circus of Small was a glittering collection of miniature circus Glass Cathedrals, exhibited at the Anthropologie Gallery, King's Rd London, Christmas 2018.

 This Glass Cathedral artbox was inspired by The Women's March 2017, and the people who've been moved to action to protect our rights, our diversity and our planet.
 I made one protester every day for Trump's first 100 day culminating on the Climate March on 29 April 2017.